Skip to content

 Why learning how to Fry Scream is so frustrating

-Component 1: Rasp / Buzz
+Component 1: Distortion (Rasp / Buzz)

-The first step of learning the Fry Scream is learning how to use your vestibular folds to create a rasp or buzz while singing a pitch.
 Depending on whether you sing lower or higher, louder or quieter, placed more forward and brighter or less forward and darker the vestibular folds engaging will create a buzzing noise or a rasp.
-Both buzz and rasp originate from the same place and can be used for Fry Screams.
+Both buzz and rasp are the vocal effect distortion.
+They originate from the vestibular folds, and are involved in Fry Screams.
 If you have trouble with this component, try learning component 2: compression first.

 Step 1.
 Start by learning how to use Twang to narrow the upper part of the larynx to create a bright and twangy but not metallic singing tone.
 This will get your vestibular folds closer to each other.